kexa-io/Kexa/docs/getting-started/viewing-results.md

 # Export alerts with clean JSON output
 kexa -a -s

+# Combine with --to for more control on output destination
+kexa -g -s --to file
+kexa -g -s --to stdout

 # Pipe to jq for filtering
 kexa -g -s | jq '.azure[0]'